neurospin-projects/2023_agaudin_jchavas_folding_supervised/contrastive/notebooks/README_notebooks.rst

 Notebook with methods to plot the embeddings (umap) and do some clustering.

 - linear_classifier
 Test notebook for the implementation and interpretation of the classifiers.
+Also used for plotting ROC curves without mean and median agregated models.

 - nearest_neighbours_extended
 Notebook to compute the nn distance between latent spaces.